TheForsakenFurby/caveworld-datapack/README.md

 This data pack was designed to be a one-time experience, rather than a staple for all of your future survival worlds.
 (That would get dull, as many vanilla gameplay features are completely inaccessible in this data pack.)

+Everything is in US English.
+There is no language localization.
+(Even if I wanted to do that it would require a resource pack too and need to be shipped as a mod or something.)

 # HOW TO ENABLE !

 Furby's Caveworld was made for Minecraft: Java Edition 1.21.4 (though it should also work with 1.21.2, 1.21.3, and most if not all development versions between 24w37a and 1.21.4 Release Candidate 3 (inclusive)).